 12. Accident / Illness

-It is expressly pointed out that in the case of an accident or illness no whole or partial reimbursements will be made by the Tarifverbund.
+is expressly pointed out that in the case of an accident or illness no whole or partial reimbursements will be made by the Tarifverbund or its affiliated companies.

 The customer has the option of additionally insuring him/herself against this risk through a third-party provider.
 Please refer to the General Terms and Conditions of the third-party provider.
 Neither the affiliated companies nor the Tarifverbund Gstaad GmbH can be held liable for any non-provision of insurance services.

 If the customer has an accident in the area of the Gstaad region and the rescue services of the mountain railways companies are required, the customer will be charged a maximum amount of CHF 260.00 plus material costs for due rescue on the ski slope.
 Costs of third parties (e.g. helicopter transport, Rega, doctor, Alpine Rescue etc.) are to be paid directly by the customer.
 Any claims for reimbursement must be made by the customer against their insurance.